cadop/dhart/docs/C# Documentation/markdown/4_reading_mesh_from_unity.md

 Your usings for this script should look like this.

-### Setup for adding references through the Unity Inspector
+### Setup for Adding References Through The Unity Inspector

 ![PlaneReference](../assets/walkthroughs/unity/4_mesh_reading/PlaneReference.png)